Your Right to Choose a Repair Shop After an Insurance Claim

 4. Ask your shop to reference OEM repair procedures.
 When submitting estimates and supplements, shops backed by manufacturer repair guidelines carry more weight in disputes.

 5. Challenge lowball estimates in writing.
 If the insurer's estimate is insufficient, submit a formal supplement with supporting documentation from your chosen shop.
+This is especially important as ADAS sensors, cameras, and other modern systems routinely add hidden costs that only surface mid-repair.
+Learn more about ADAS repair costs and insurance to know what to expect.

 Quick Reference: Your Rights at a Glance